 Admissions blog: Tips for reapplying

 Medicine is a goal that people typically have for a long period of time, and the application process itself can be a lot of work.
-Thus, we understand how it may be discouraging to get the news that this attempt to become a medical student in this application cycle was not successful.
+Thus, we understand how it may be discouraging to get the news that this attempt to become a medical student in this cycle was not successful.
 As much as you can, try to reframe the situation as a new opportunity to strengthen your application and gain experiences for the next round.
 It sounds simple in theory, but how can you do this?

 Pursue your interests